azabiong/vim-highlighter/README.md

  <h3> Introduction </h3>

  Highlighting keywords or lines can be useful when analyzing code, reviewing summaries, and quickly comparing spellings.
- This plugin provides additional highlighting features such as Jump to Highlight, Save & Load, Find Patterns, and Customize Colors using easy commands and shortcuts.
+ This plugin provides easy commands and shortcuts for setting and deleting highlights, and additional features such as Move to Highlight, Save and Load, Find Pattern, and Customize Colors.

 ### Contents